4-HO-McPT

 4-HO-McPT, also known as 4-hydroxy-N-methyl-N-cyclopropyltryptamine, is a psychedelic tryptamine derivative.
 It has serotonergic effects, and has reportedly been sold as a designer drug since around 2016, but was not definitively identified by forensic laboratories until 2018.

+Pharmacology

+4-HO-McPT produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+It has been found to act as a serotonin reuptake inhibitor.

 Chemistry

 Analogues

-Analogues of 4-HO-McPT include McPT, 5-MeO-McPT, 4-HO-McPeT, 4-HO-MiPT, 4-HO-MALT, 4-HO-MiPT, 4-HO-MPT, and 4-HO-EPT, among others.
+Analogues of 4-HO-McPT include methylcyclopropyltryptamine (McPT), N-cyclopropyltryptamine (NcPT), 4-AcO-McPT, 5-MeO-McPT, 4-HO-McPeT, 4-HO-MiPT, 4-HO-MALT, 4-HO-MiPT, 4-HO-MPT, and 4-HO-EPT, among others.